 This article is probably best summarized by this sentence:

-Use a reinvesting index fund/ETF together with a savings plan.
+Use a reinvesting index fund/ETF combined with a savings plan.

-Using our axiom that the economy in general is constantly rising over longer periods of time, we can conclude that it’s best to profit from that general rise by using an index fund/ETF.
+Using our axiom that the economy in general is constantly rising over long-enough periods of time, we can conclude that it’s easiest and safest to profit from that general rise by using an index fund/ETF.
 It’s also smart to spread the investment over time by using a savings plan.
 By reinvesting the profits we can leverage the compound effect.